First Lady Betsy Dalrymple

 Betsy Dalrymple became First Lady of the state of North Dakota on December 7, 2010, when Governor Jack Dalrymple was sworn in as North Dakota’s 32nd Governor.
 She immediately set out to work for the people of North Dakota and advance her long career of public service, with special emphasis on early childhood education and volunteerism.

-Betsy grew up near Detroit, Michigan, and earned a bachelor’s degree in developmental psychology and a teaching degree from Briarcliff College in New York.
+Betsy grew up near Detroit, Michigan, and earned a bachelor’s degree in developmental psychology and teaching from Briarcliff College in New York.
 She worked as an elementary school teacher in Fargo, before devoting time to her children as a stay-at-home mom.

 As an active community member, Betsy has served on the Casselton School Board and the Fargo-Moorhead Area Foundation.
 She has also been involved with the Fargo-Moorhead Junior League, Red River Human Services Foundation and the North Dakota Protection & Advocacy Project.